 Nuclear Non-Proliferation Treaty

-Three of the world’s five nuclear-weapon free zones are found in the region in addition to Mongolia, a single-state nuclear-weapon-free zone.
+States in Asia and the Pacific have been at the forefront of global efforts to implement the NPT.
+Three of the world’s five nuclear-weapon free zones are found in the region supplemented by Mongolia – State with nuclear-weapon-free status.
 These are the Treaty of Rarotonga in South Pacific, the Treaty of Bangkok in Southeast Asia, and the Treaty on a Nuclear-Weapon-Free-Zone in Central Asia (CANWFZ).

 Featured Publications